 FACTS

 6. FGT owns and operates a natural gas pipeline running through Florida.
-FGT is in the process of expanding the capacity of its natural gas pipeline facilities.
+FGT is in the process of expanding the capacity of its natural gas pipeline facilities through the construction of a new pipeline.
 Part of this pipeline capacity expansion is intended to serve new electric generating facilities known as Smith Unit 3 being built at Gulf Power’s Smith Plant outside Panama City, Florida.
 The expanded pipeline capacity and the new Smith Unit 3 are both expected to begin commercial operation in the Spring of 2002.
+The pipeline expansion is also a critical component in the supply of natural gas to new electric generating capacity being developed elsewhere in Florida.
+More than 95% of the volume of natural gas to be transported through the new pipeline expansion is going to electric power plants in Florida.

-7. As part of the pipeline facilities owned and operated by it, FGT owns and operates a pumping station in Washington County, Florida known as Station 13.
-The expansion of FGT’s pipeline capacity requires the addition of new compression equipment at its Station 13.
-As an alternative to additional compression facilities fueled by natural gas, ECS has contracted with FGT to supply the needed compression through the use of new electric motor driven compression equipment to be installed at Station 13 as part of the pipeline capacity expansion.
-The new electric motor driven compression equipment will be constructed, owned and operated by ECS as a separate entity from FGT.
-Due to the reliability requirements under its contract with FGT, ECS will require electric service from a new electric substation to be built at Station 13 which must be connected to and fed by a 230 kilovolt transmission system.
-[May want to discuss exact facilities being served to give foundation for need of 230kv service] In order to meet its service obligation to FGT, ECS needs to begin receiving electric service sufficient to begin testing the electric motors on or before February 1, 2002.
+7. As part of the pipeline facilities owned and operated by FGT, there is a pumping station in Washington County, Florida known as Station 13.
+The new expansion of FGT’s pipeline capacity requires a new pumping station for the new pipeline to be located adjacent to Station 13.
+The new Station 13a plays a critical role in maintaining the flow of natural gas into Florida through the new pipeline addition.
+As noted earlier in this petition, over 95% of the natural gas volume to flow through the new pipeline facilities including Station 13a is destined for electric power plants in Florida including Smith Unit 3 being developed at Gulf Power’s Smith Generating Plant outside Panama City, Florida.
+The expansion of FGT’s pipeline capacity requires the addition of new compression equipment at Station 13a.
+As an alternative to additional compression facilities fueled by natural gas, ECS has contracted with FGT to supply the needed compression through the use of new electric motor driven compression equipment to be installed at Station 13a as part of the pipeline capacity expansion.
+The new electric motor driven compression equipment will be operated by ECS in order that ECS can fulfill its contractual obligations to supply compression services to FGT.
+Due to the reliability requirements under its contract with FGT, ECS will require electric service from a new electric substation to be built at Station 13a which must be connected to and fed by a 230 kilovolt transmission system.
+Due to the critical role that Station 13a plays in maintaining the flow of natural gas into Florida, ECS requires the higher degree of reliability associated with service from a networked 230 kilovolt transmission system which is generally much more reliable than a 115 kilovolt transmission system, In addition, the newly installed electric motors ECS will use to supply compression services pursuant to its contract with FGT must, in accordance with the manufacturers recommendations, be started “across line” which causes high current in-rush at the time of starting, resulting in voltage drop on the circuit connected to the motors.
+Due to this reduced voltage at the motor terminals during starting, it is unlikely that the motors could be started successfully on a reliable basis if service were provided from a transmission line operating at 115 kilovolts or less.
+In order to meet its service obligation to FGT, ECS needs to begin receiving electric service sufficient to begin testing the electric motors on or before February 1, 2002.